 In his speech at the opening, His Royal Highness spoke of his fascination for the “interconnectivity” between the specialists and the different services working together on such an ambitious project.
 He added how impressed he was that the Oastler Building was fully operational from Day One, with hardly any teething difficulties.

 Throughout the build, the University has demonstrated its commitment to using local firms wherever possible in order to boost the local economy.
 One such company was behind the design of the building, AHR Global, now a global architectural practice but which still has its roots in Huddersfield.

 Construction of the Oastler has seen the sourcing of £210,000 of Yorkstone from the local Johnsons Wellfield Quarries and a £1 million steel frame from Elland Steel structures of Halifax.

-The Oastler Building was designed to complement existing buildings on the campus, particularly the adjacent Student Central Building and the Creative Arts Building.
+The Oastler Building was designed to complement existing buildings on the campus, particularly the adjacent Student Central Building and the Richard Steinitz Building.
 The new structure provides new teaching spaces, a number of large tiered lecture theatres and a brand new mock courtroom for the Law School.

 The design also meets BREAAM Excellent sustainability ratings, thus ensuring its green credentials.
 BREAAM is regarded as the world’s foremost environmental assessment method and rating system for buildings.